 The ifconfig command in Linux distributions, including Ubuntu, is a powerful utility for managing and configuring network interfaces.
 Originally a part of legacy network configuration tools, ifconfig allows users to control network settings via the command line.
 With ifconfig, you can view and modify IP addresses, bring network interfaces up or down, and troubleshoot network connections.

-While newer tools like ip and networkctl are recommended for modern systems, ifconfig remains widely used, especially in network diagnostics and traditional Linux server setups.
-This guide provides a step-by-step walkthrough of installing ifconfig on Ubuntu, using it to manage network interfaces, and troubleshooting with it.
+While newer tools like IP and networkctl are recommended for modern systems, ifconfig remains widely used, especially in network diagnostics and traditional Linux server setups.
+You will learn ifconfig on Ubuntu, using it to manage network interfaces, and troubleshooting with it.

 2. Preliminary Setup for ifconfig on Ubuntu

-Before we dive into installation, let’s cover some essentials that will help make the process smooth:
+Before we get to installation, here are some basics to help make the process smooth.

 - Ubuntu Version: This guide is applicable for Ubuntu versions that use the apt package manager.